-History of the Dry Martini cocktail
+History of the cocktail

 Like many of the classic cocktails, the Martini’s origin story is 1 part fact, 2 parts speculation, and 3 parts tall tale.
-Some say that it began life in Martinez, California during the gold rush of the 1800s.
+Some say that it began life in Martinez, California, during the gold rush of the 1800s.
 A local miner struck it big and wanted a glass of champagne to celebrate, but the bar was out.
-The bartender mixed him up a drink with similar ingredients to the modern 2-ingredient Martini and the Martinez cocktail was born.
+The bartender mixed him up a drink with similar ingredients to the modern 2-ingredient Martini, and the Martinez cocktail was born.
 The Martinez evolved over time and eventually became the Martini.

-Others like author Barnard Conrad say that it was most likely invented in San Francisco by the famous bartender, Jerry Thomas.
+Others, like author Barnard Conrad, say that it was most likely invented in San Francisco by the famous bartender, Jerry Thomas.
 Miners would have sampled his version of the cocktail on their way to the city of Martinez.

 Today’s classic Martini is one of the cocktail greats that will never go out of style.
 Its simplicity of gin and vermouth means good technique is key to a great Martini.